What is Probate

 The Cost of Probate

 The costs of probate comprise of, amongst other things, fees for court filings, costs for publishing notices in periodicals, and attorneys and executor’s costs.
-If the estate is complicated, there could also be cost for a CPA.
 Fees for a probate attorney might be based on an hourly rate, a percentage of the estate worth, or a combination of them.

 A probate could take months, or even years, to finalize.
 For your average low-key estate, it can take from 6 months up to 2 years.
 The longer probate takes, the more it is going to cost.
 If any heirs challenge a will, it gets more arduous and costly.